tapfortap/Documentation/unity/plugins.md

 # TapForTap Plugins
 Plugins add functionality to the TapForTap SDK on demand.
-This gives you *full control* over the desired feature set, required permissions, required libraries and total file size of the SDK.
+This gives you **full control** over the desired feature set, required permissions, required libraries and total file size of the SDK.

-When you download the newest [SDK](https://github.com/tapfortap/Android/archive/master.zip) you will find a `/plugins` directory which includes file for the following plugins.
+The following plugins are currently included in the SDK:

 ## MediaBrix
-`Class: Plugin.MediaBrixAdProvier` `Required Files: MediaBrix.bundle`
+`Class: Plugin.MediaBrixAdProvier` `Required Files on iOS: MediaBrix.bundle`

 **The MediaBrix plugin is not supported on Android M at the moment**